Saifahamad002/sheild_insurence_dashboard/README.md

 4️⃣ **Revenue by Sales Channel**

-The majority of revenue comes from Offline Agents and Online channels, indicating these are the primary sales drivers.
+The majority of revenue comes from **Offline Agents and Online channels**, indicating these are the primary sales drivers.

 The least revenue comes from the Offline Direct channel.

 5️⃣ **Customer Distribution by Sales Channel**

-Most customers purchase policies through Offline Agents and Online channels, while Offline Direct contributes the smallest number of customers.
+Most customers purchase policies through **Offline Agents and Online channels**, while Offline Direct contributes the smallest number of customers.

 6️⃣ **Settlement Amount by Age Group**